camunda/camunda-docs-manual/site/src/documents/api-references/rest/00-overview/hal.html.md

 unnecessary overhead.
 To reduces such expensive requests, the REST API can be configured to use a cache to temporary store such relations.

-This caching can be configured in the `web.xml` file of the REST API (or Camunda Web Application in case the REST API is embedded into Camunda Web Application).
+This caching can be configured in the `web.xml` file of the REST API (or the Camunda Web Application in case the REST API is embedded into the Camunda Web Application).

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>